-Editor's note: If you're new to analytics, this is the perfect place to start!
+Editor's note: This is the third post in a series.
+If you're new to analytics, this is the perfect place to start!
 Already familiar with the basics of analytics and want to know how to get started using UiPath Insights to measure the impact of your automations?
 Be sure to join Michelle for the webinar Product Spotlight: Maximize the Value of Your Automations with UiPath Insights.

 I have some good news!
 There’s a way for you to cut your custom logging by up to 50% but still capture the same data.
 In my first blog post, I mentioned that some fields were only present in Robot execution logs when queues were used.
 Let me just give you a quick refresher of what those are:

 1. Transaction Start - every time a transaction within a process starts (you’ll only see this when using queues)